 North Road will remain open at all times with lane closures in place.
 There will be some night time closures of Centre and McKinnon Roads, so please look out for on-road signage.

 During overnight closures on McKinnon and Centre roads, local bus routes 626, 701, 703 and 979 may be diverted.

 Through careful planning the project has reduced the actual construction time by six months.
 Without this new program there would have been road closures throughout all of 2016, including major disruptions from December 2016 until January/February 2017.

-Under the new construction schedule, most major works will be completed in August 2016 with three new stations to open over the same month.
+Under the new construction schedule, major works were completed over June/July 2016.

 We are aware of the impact construction can have on the local community and we have a number of measures to reduce this impact.
 Please read the fact sheets below:

-Removal of the level crossings will transform the station areas into modern transport interchanges and include:
+Removal of the level crossings has transformed the station areas into modern transport interchanges.
+Works included: